googleapis/google-cloud-cpp/ARCHITECTURE.md

 Bigtable does not have `*Stub` and `*Connection` classes, they are sadly merged into a single layer.

-### Storage

-The Storage `*Connection` classes are called `storage::internal::RawClient`, which sadly forces our users to reach into the `internal` namespace to mock things.
-Furthermore, some of the `RawClient` decorators should be called `*Stub`.

 ### Pub/Sub

-Pub/Sub generally follow these patterns, but there is substantial code outside it to implement a few features:
+Pub/Sub generally follow these patterns, but there is substantial code outside the main classes to implement a few features:

 - The `Publisher` needs to buffer messages until there is enough of them to justify a `AsyncPublish()` call.
 Moreover, when using ordering keys the